9 juveniles escape from Abraxas Academy in Berks County, DA says

 It's unclear if anyone was injured during the incident.

+Morgantown sent out multiple alerts to residents who live near Abraxas Academy.

+Police said anyone who encounters any juvenile escapees should contact 9-1-1 immediately.

-The escape comes after Danelo Cavalcante, a convicted murderer, was captured after a 14-day manhunt in Chester County.
+The escape comes after Danelo Cavalcante, a convicted murderer who escaped from prison, was captured after a 14-day manhunt in Chester County.

+The search for Cavalcante involved law enforcement from local, state and federal agencies.

+RELATED: What you need to know about Chester County Prison escape, timeline and more

 This is a developing story.
 Refresh for updates.